loopbackio/loopback-connector-oracle/README.md

-## JugglingDB-Oracle
+## Asteroid Oracle Connector

-Oracle adapter for JugglingDB.
+The Oracle adapter for JugglingDB.

 ## Installation